 These pouches come in a variety of styles (two are pictured at right).
-The safest are those worn around the waist, though I have always preferred the type that loops around your belt and hangs down inside your pant leg.
-These are slightly less safe, but also a bit more convenient, and much more comfortable (they can also be safety-pinned to the inside waistband of a belt-less garment, though I would want to use two safety pins to feel secure).
+The very safest are those worn around the waist, though I have always preferred the type that loops around your belt and hangs down inside your pant leg, which are lighter in weight, a bit more convenient, and much more comfortable (they can also be safety-pinned to the inside waistband of a belt-less garment, though I would want to use two safety pins to feel secure).
 Around-the-neck styles seem attractive, but their strings are visible with most clothing, and often flimsy to boot.
 And I find the "shoulder holster" versions to be less comfortable than the waist/belt types.
 Whatever your choice, look for light weight, comfortable-against-the-skin fabric, and sufficient dimensions to hold what's necessary.
 Get one of these, and get used to wearing it; it's the cheapest insurance you'll find.

 Depending on the construction of your particular pouch, where it rests on your body, your propensity to perspiration, and the temperature/humidity of your destination, you may find that the documents inside can get damp.
 Should this prove to be true in your case, use a plastic liner of some sort (a Ziploc® bag in more serious instances) to protect contents that could be damaged.